-The Golden, Boulder and Caribou (5 miles) has been discontinued,
+The Golden, Boulder and Caribou (5 miles) has been discontinued, and the traffic diverted to the Denver, Marshall and Boulder.

 The Denver, Marshall and Boulder is a reorganization of the Denver and Western, the bonds of which were bought by Mr. Adams at 35 cents.